GJ996/Fall2018-Proj1-yiqiao-yin/doc/README.md

 # ADS Project 1: What made you happy today?
 ### Doc folder

 The doc directory contains the report or presentation files.
-It can have subfolders.
+The RMD file for the blog is called HappyDB_Blog and it is in RMD format.
+The file HappyDB_RShiny is reference only and is provided by instructors.